What should a survey of my property cost?

 *** an As-Built Survey is typically required after construction of a subdivision infrastructure or commercial building.
 For the average home owner, what they need similar to that is a topographic survey, and it is typically used by design professionals to help plan out building on a site, or modifications to an existing one.

 Subdivision surveys are for dividing land into smaller lots.
-Where I live an work, it requires a great deal, including multi page maps that are submitted to the review authority (city or county.)
-Not your average survey, nor simple in any means and requires many hours in the office and the field.
+Where I live and work, it requires a great deal, including multi page maps that are submitted to the review authority (city or county.)
+Not your average survey, nor simple by any means and requires many hours in the office and the field.
 This could be for dividing a lot into two lots, or taking a 110+ acre lot and dividing it into hundreds of new lots.

 New construction surveys should not be in here.
 Construction companies call for this service, and if they are using Angi’s list, find your self a different builder.
 These can be for a single house, a 500 lot subdivision, or an amazon warehouse.